ebhy/budgetml/README.md

 * [PicHance](https://pichance.com)
 * [you-tldr](https://you-tldr.com)

-## ZenML: For more production-scenarios
+## ZenML: For production scenarios
 BudgetML is for users on a budget.
 If you're working in a more serious production environment, then consider using [ZenML](https://github.com/maiot-io/zenml) as the perfect open-source MLOPs framework for ML production needs.
 It does more than just deployments, and is more suited for professional workplaces.